jparr721/mKit/README.md

 `$ make install`

-Then you simply run the executable.
-If something breaks feel free to post an issue.
-Most things here will be pretty much only run on Arch Linux so I cannot guarantee backwards compatibility.
+Most things have only been tested on arch linux so I cnanot guarantee true cross compatibility.

 ### Potential Bugs
 Some of the boost libraries depend on the python modules to use them, as a result if it breaks, refer to [this](https://stackoverflow.com/questions/19810940/ubuntu-linking-boost-python-fatal-error-pyconfig-cannot-be-found)